dahl-jar/betterreads/docs/how-to/backup-postgres.md

 ## Restore drill

-Run a restore at least once a quarter.
-A backup that hasn't been restored is theatre.
+Run a restore at least once a quarter to confirm the backups are usable.
 Restore into a throwaway database, never the live one.

 ```bash
 # pull the chosen object and decrypt on a workstation with the GPG passphrase